G-Core/product-documentation/documentation/dns/about-gcore-dns.md

 The DNS service allows you to create, update, and delete DNS records for your domain.
 To manage your domain configuration, follow these steps:

 1\. <a href="https://gcore.com/docs/dns/manage-a-dns-zone" target="_blank">Create a domain zone in your account</a>.

 2\.
-Specify Gcore nameservers (*ns1.gcorelabs.net* and *ns2.gcdn.services*) in the domain settings on the registrar's website.
+Specify Gcore name servers (*ns1.gcorelabs.net* and *ns2.gcdn.services*) in the domain settings on the registrar's website.

 3\.
 Configure DNS records in <a href="https://gcore.com/docs/dns/dns-records/manage-dns-records-non-advanced-interface-mode" target="_blank">non-advanced</a> or <a href="https://gcore.com/docs/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing" target="_blank">advanced mode</a>.